 \proof Let $\ell',B$ and $C$ satisfy $1/\ell \ll 1/\ell' \ll 1/C,1/B \ll \alpha$.
 By Lemma~\ref{gen_trans_2_partite}, $(J_k, M)$ is $(B,C)$-irreducible with respect to $\Part'$, and there is a partition $\Part$ refining $\Part'$ such that $|U| \ge n/k - 2\alpha n$ and $D_{\ell'}(J,M)[U]$ is complete for every $U \in \Part$.
 Then $L_\Part(J_k)$ is complete with respect to $\Part'$ by assumption, so Lemma~\ref{make_rectuple_spanning_partite} applies to give the required result. \endproof

-\section{Hypergraph Regularity Theory}
+\chapter{Hypergraph Regularity Theory}

-This section contains the technical background that we need when applying the method of hypergraph regularity.
+This chapter contains the technical background that we need when applying the method of hypergraph regularity.
 Most of the machinery will be quoted from previous work, although we also give some definitions and short lemmas that are adapted to our applications.
-We start in the first subsection by introducing our notation, defining hypergraph regularity, and stating the `regular restriction lemma'.
-The second subsection states the Regular Approximation Lemma of R\"odl and Schacht.
-In the third subsection we state the Hypergraph Blow-up Lemma, and prove a short accompanying result that is adapted to finding perfect matchings.
-In the fourth subsection we define reduced $k$-systems, and develop their theory, including the properties that they inherit degree sequences, and that their edges represent $k$-graphs to which the Hypergraph Blow-up Lemma applies.
-The final subsection contains the proof of Lemma~\ref{randomedgeselection}, using the simpler theory of `weak regularity' (as opposed to the `strong regularity' in the rest of the section).
+We start in the first section by introducing our notation, defining hypergraph regularity, and stating the `regular restriction lemma'.
+The second section states the Regular Approximation Lemma of R\"odl and Schacht.
+In the third section we state the Hypergraph Blow-up Lemma, and prove a short accompanying result that is adapted to finding perfect matchings.
+In the fourth section we define reduced $k$-systems, and develop their theory, including the properties that they inherit degree sequences, and that their edges represent $k$-graphs to which the Hypergraph Blow-up Lemma applies.
+The final section contains the proof of Lemma~\ref{RANDOMEDGESELECTION}, using the simpler theory of `weak regularity' (as opposed to the `strong regularity' in the rest of the chapter).

-\subsection{Hypergraph regularity.}
+\section{Hypergraph regularity.}